 Florida's largest forested floodplain spans the length of the Apalachicola River, expanding to large coastal wetland systems near the coast (Figure 2-5).
 The floodplain is approximately 71 miles long, with widths from one to five miles, and coverage of approximately 112,000 acres (Light et al. 1998.).
 As previously noted, the overall floodplain area, including coastal floodplain, is approximately 1,139,655 acres.
-Floodplains provide essential aquatic habitat when inundated during high flow periods.
+Floodplains protect water quality and provide flood protection, and they provide essential aquatic habitat when inundated during high flow periods.
+These floodplains also provide nutrients and organic matter that enhance the productivity of the estuary downstream.